GSA/digitalgov.gov/content/events/2019/10/2019-10-17-socialgov-fall-meeting-podcasting.md

 _[View live captioning for this event](https://www.captionedtext.com/client/event.aspx?EventID=4171525&CustomerID=321)_

-With an estimated 51% of the US population saying they’ve listened to a podcast, ever wondered if a podcast is right for your agency to get out information about your mission and work?
+With an estimated 51 percent of the U.S. population saying that they’ve listened to a podcast, have you ever wondered if a podcast is right for your agency to get out information about your mission and work?

-SocialGov’s Fall meeting is bringing together four top experts in federal podcasting to talk about what it takes to put together a professional and engaging podcast and tips to grow your audience.
+SocialGov’s fall meeting is bringing together four top experts in federal podcasting to talk about what it takes to put together a professional and engaging podcast, and tips to grow your audience.

 ## Our Speakers